Work Zone Safety

 Work Zone Related Crashes

-Click on the thumbnail below to see FHWA national statistics on traffic crashes and fatalities.
-Additional information is at FHWA Work Zone Facts and Statistics and FHWA Work Zone Awareness Week.
+Click on the thumbnail below to see the Federal Highway Administration (FHWA) fact sheet.
+Additional information is at FHWA Work Zone Awareness Week.